|

 PC Backup Is a Must Now; This Method Is Simple, Automated by Walter S. Mossberg

-Karen's Replicator is another free backup utility (Windows only).
+If you're using Windows, Karen's Replicator is another free backup utility.